Data Products » Restricted Data » Application Overview » Part II

 Removable Media: Any storage device that can be removed from a computer while the system is running.
 This includes compact disks (CDROM, DVD, and Blu-Ray), diskettes, USB/Firewire drives, memory cards, media player devices, smartphones, digital cameras, Bluetooth devices, magnetic tapes, punch cards, and/or any other electromagnetic, optical, or paper storage device.

-2. Required Restricted Data Protection Plan Components
+2. Required Restricted Data Security Plan Components

-- Data Protection Plan Narrative (see below)
+- Data Security Plan Narrative (see below)

 - A copy of the Restricted Data Order Form specifying requested data sets